-- The seats return to the memorized seat location (if "Personal Settings Linked To Key Fob" is set to On) when the key fob is used to unlock the door. - 9
+- The "Personal Settings Linked To Key Fob" feature provides automatic driver seat positioning to enhance driver mobility when entering and exiting the vehicle. - The seats return to the memorized seat location (if "Personal Settings Linked To Key Fob" is set to On) when the key fob is used to unlock the door.